Factorization of Finite Cyclic Group $\Bbb Z_{(pqr)^2}$: Szab\'{o} Pairs and Full Tiling Structures: Introduction

-For simplicity, we may normalize \eqref{1eq} by assuming that $0 \in A \cap B$.
-In 1979, Sands \cite{Sands} proved that at least one of the sets $ A $ or $ B $ must be contained in a proper subgroup of $ \mathbb{Z}_M $ when $ M = p^m q^n $ for any two distinct prime numbers $ p $ and $ q $.
 He further conjectured that this property should hold for all finite cyclic groups.
-However, in 1985, Szab\'{o} \cite{Szabo} constructed a counterexample, demonstrating that Sands' conjecture fails for $M = (p_1 q_1 r_1) \times (p_2 q_2 r_2)$, where $ p_i, q_i, r_i > 1 $ are pairwise coprime integers for $ i = 1, 2$, respectively.
+However, in 1985, Szab\'{o} \cite{Szabo} constructed a counterexample, demonstrating that Sands' conjecture fails for $M = p_1p_2 p_3 q_1 q_2q_3 $, where $ p_1,p_2, p_3> 1 $, $ q_1,q_2, q_3\ge 4$ and the products $ p_1q_1, p_2q_2$ and $p_3q_3 $ are pairwise coprime.
+We note that the conditions for constructing Szab\'{o}'s example can be relaxed, and see the definition of Szab\'{o} pairs in next subsection for details.